 The number of AIM initial public offerings (IPOs) has been in decline over the last two years.
-Still, 23 companies listed on AIM in 2019, raising over £3.8 billion, and 8 companies have gone public since the start of 2020 despite the tough conditions caused by the coronavirus, raising nearly £1.6 billion.
+Still, seven companies have joined the market in the first nine months of 2019, raising over £371 million, while existing listings have raised a further £2.36 billion.
+In 2018, 52 new companies joined AIM and raised £1.6 billion, with existing companies raising a further £3.9 billion.
 The peak year for IPOs was in 2005 when nearly 400 new companies joined the market, but it has remained below 100 per year ever since the financial crisis.

 The market has proven its ability to provide the vital funding needed to nurture small businesses.
 The majority of funds raised on AIM is by companies that have already listed, demonstrating that firms are able to tap into vital liquidity even after they have conducted their IPO.
-There has been over a million trades per month on AIM companies in 2020, representing around £300 million worth of trading every day.
+Almost 795,000 trades were made on AIM-listed companies in September alone, trading 43.8 billion shares with a value of over £4.3 billion.

-Today, there are 840 stocks listed on AIM with a combined value of nearly £88.5 billion.
+Today, there are over 880 stocks listed on AIM with a combined value of £94.7 billion.
 Most businesses that list on AIM end up leaving for one reason or the other - some grow and take a step up to a bigger listing (such as on the Main Market) while some fail and collapse.
 Others get bought out by peers or are taken back under private control.

 Are AIM stocks a good investment?

 In a nutshell, AIM stocks offer both higher risk and higher reward for investors.
 Share prices can move by double digit percentages in a single day and it is not uncommon for a stock to pop higher or lower on a one announcement.